 Perceptions of men who are visibly losing their hair tend to be somewhat different to those of bald men or those with a thick head of hair, if study findings are to be believed.
 When asked to estimate the age of a group of men, a 2016 study noted how those with clear signs of male pattern hair loss were found to look 8 years older

 than their actual age.
 Separate research discovered that men who were losing their hair were considered "younger, more attractive, successful and approachable" after

 .
 The common perceptions associated with baldness include those of power, 'manliness'

 Accepting male pattern baldness

 , which - due to the location of and type of shedding - is almost certainly what is affecting Corbin, is the most common form of hair loss worldwide.
-More than half of all men will be affected by it at some point in their life, and many are devastated by the way in which it can shatter both their image and their self esteem.
+More than half of all men will be affected by it at some point in their life, and many are devastated by the way in which it can shatter both their image and their self esteem

 If Baron Corbin does decide to get help with his thinning hair, by the looks of his current status, it could well be a beneficial route - though we wouldn't want to be the ones to bring it up to him!